How to Avoid Microplastics in Clothing

 As these microplastics are consumed by marine life, they can accumulate in their digestive systems, leading to a range of health issues.
 The presence of microplastics in the digestive tracts of marine animals can cause inflammation, blockages, and even starvation due to reduced nutrient absorption.
 Furthermore, the toxins present in microplastics can be transferred to the tissues and organs of these animals, potentially impacting their overall health and reproductive capabilities.

 But the dangers of microplastics don't end with marine life.
 As humans, we are also at risk of ingesting these tiny particles when we consume seafood.
-Research has shown that microplastics can enter our bodies through the consumption of contaminated seafood, potentially causing various health problems.
+According to the marine biologist Gina Deboer, microplastics can enter our bodies through the consumption of contaminated seafood, potentially causing various health problems.

 Studies have indicated that microplastics can accumulate in human tissues, including the liver, kidneys, and intestines.
 The presence of these particles in our bodies has been associated with inflammation, oxidative stress, and disruptions in the endocrine system.
 Additionally, the toxins carried by microplastics can have adverse effects on human health, potentially leading to an increased risk of chronic diseases such as cancer, cardiovascular issues, and reproductive disorders.